Association of Welcoming and Affirming Baptists

-The Association of Welcoming & Affirming Baptists (AWAB) is an affirming Baptist Christian association of churches.
-The headquarters is in Louisville, Kentucky, United States.
+The Association of Welcoming & Affirming Baptists (AWAB) is an international Progressive Baptist Christian association of churches.
+The headquarters is in Louisville, Kentucky within the United States.

 History

+Worship service at First Baptist Church of Morehead, Kentucky.

+Riverside Baptist Church of Washington, D.C..

-The Association was founded in 1993 by a dozen churches of the American Baptist Churches USA in favor to the inclusion of LGBTQ people in San Jose, California.
+The Association has its origins in the founding of American Baptists Concerned for Sexual Minorities in May 1972 by members of the American Baptist Churches USA for the inclusion of LGBTQ people.

+At a convention in San Jose, California in 1993, the Association replaced the latter.
+In 1996, Lakeshore Avenue Baptist Church in Oakland, California ordained Randle R. Mixon, the first openly gay Baptist minister.

 In 2007, it had 69 member churches.

-According to an association census released in 2024, it has 179 churches in 5 countries.
 The organization merged with the Affirming Network of the Cooperative Baptist Fellowship in 2024.

+According to an association census released in 2025, it has 192 churches in five countries.

 Beliefs

-The association believes in the full affirmation of LGBT people in the lives and ministries of Baptist churches.
+Marriage

+The association supports blessings of same-sex marriage.

+Schools

+It has five member theological institutes.